libp2p/js-libp2p-interfaces/src/crypto/README.md

 ### Error Types

 - `InvalidCryptoExchangeError` - Should be thrown when a peer provides data that is insufficient to finish the crypto exchange.
+- `InvalidCryptoTransmissionError` - Should be thrown when an error occurs during encryption/decryption.
 - `UnexpectedPeerError` - Should be thrown when the expected peer id does not match the peer id determined via the crypto exchange.